onyx-platform/learn-onyx/README.md

 - Level 4: Lifecycles
   - Challenge 0: Observe a lifecycle example
   - Challenge 1: Use lifecycles for logging
-  - Challenge 2: Accrue state
+  - Challenge 2: Compute an aggregate
-  - Challenge 3: Implement basic task metrics
+  - Challenge 3: Parameterize a function with state
 - Level 5: Flow Conditions
 - Level 6: End to End